 View above the renovations and additions to a National Trust home in circa 1880 by Brisbane Architects dion seminara architecture.

 There can be few parts of the world that are so closely identified with a particular style of home architecture as Queensland.
 Saying ‘Queenslander’ immediately conjures up a certain image in the minds of Australians and probably also in a fair few people beyond these shores.
 These homes, which have defined style and practicality in our state for much more than a century, can still be seen all across Brisbane and the rest of the state and the type is still going strong.
 When you stop to think about it, there is so much to like about Queenslander Homes:

 - Raised living spaces allowing for comfortable living in the climactic conditions of our state

-- Stylish and cool verandahs providing unique spaces for socializing and entertaining
+- Stylish and cool verandahs providing unique spaces for socialising and entertaining

 - High ceilings